webbkyle/ShinyApp-Mixture/README.md

 # ShinyApp-Mixture
-Mixture Simulation of Two Normal Distributions
+Mixture Simulation of user defined number of Gaussian distributions with random mean and standard deviation and random
+allocation of points to each Gaussian component.